F88/yonokomae/docs/DEVELOPMENT_EN.md

 Note about seeds and modes:

-- Random Data (current): demo-style "Joke Random Data" used for prototyping and examples.
+- Random Data (current): demo-style "Random Joke Data" used for prototyping and examples.
   Seeds live under `src/seeds/random-data/**` (TS preferred) and `seeds/random-data/**` (JSON optional).
 - Historical Evidence (future): reserved.
 When introduced, it will use a separate folder and stricter provenance rules.
 Current random-data seeds are not historical data.